-Will you be making P30 in [x] format?
+Will you be making film in [x] format?

-However we should be clear that making other formats is not as simple as flipping a switch in the factory - it is far more complex.
-In fact, there are two additional processes called Converting (making big rolls into smaller ones with perforations) and Finishing (spooling and packaging the rolls).
+However, we should be clear that making various film formats is not as simple as flipping a switch in the factory - it is far more complex.
+We will gradually add machinery purchased during after Kickstarter campaign to expand our ability to expand our product offerings.

-With this said - 4x5 and 120 are at the top of our list for the near future, and we have said before that there are many other still and cinema formats we plan to produce when we are able.
+With this said - 4x5 and 120 are at the top of our list for the near future, and there are many other still and cinema formats we plan to produce over time as we are able.